 What Causes Acne Scars?

-When your skin is damaged, your body immediately begins to repair the wound.
-In this case, the pimple is just the beginning of the lifelong impact of Acne.
+When your skin is damaged from breakouts, your body begins to repair the wound.
+In this case, the pimple is just the beginning of the lifelong impact of acne.
 The real issue begins after the pimple is gone, and when your skin begins to heal.
 No matter the size of the pimple, big or small, as your skin heals, it can form scar tissue.

 Who gets them?

-While not everyone gets Acne scars, most people do!
+While not everyone gets acne scars, a lot of people do!
 Even those who don’t have severe acne.
 Pimples are essentially wounds on our skin, and when they’re severe, our body responds by creating too much or too little tissue to replace what was damaged.

 When too much tissue is produced, it forms a hypertrophic scar.
 Too little tissue leads to pitting of the skin, or an atrophic scar.
 These types of scars are very uneven in texture and can be quite hard to cover up or disguise.
 Unless you treat these, they will not go away on their own.

 Believe it or not, while scars are often seen as permanent, it IS possible to fade & reduce their appearance!
 By repairing the skin tissue, you can significantly reduce the apperance of acne scars.

 To raise these depressions, your skin needs essential nutrients to regenerate tissue at every level.